 Mirta Desir is an award winning Haitian-American director, writer and producer whose work has screened at several festivals.
-Most recently her short film ALL THE GAPS had its World Premiere at the Pan African Film Festival (Oscar-qualifying).
-She is a recipient of a Caucus Foundation Student Production Grant, a recipient of a New York Women in Film & Television award, was shortlisted for the NETFLIX/NALIP Incubator and the Wavelength Productions & The Black TV & Film Collective’s Producers Fellowship.
-Mirta is currently in post-production on her next narrative short film, JEAN & I. She is also in the early stages of development for her first feature film, ANGIE.
+Most recently her short film ALL THE GAPS had its World Premiere at the Oscar-qualifying Pan African Film Festival.
+She is a recipient of a Caucus Foundation Production Grant and a recipient of a New York Women in Film & Television award.
+Recently, her feature film ANGIE, which is currently in the early stages of development, won the “Lynn Shelton” Grant.

-Her manuscript, SAVING JUDE, recently won the Penguin Random House Publishing / WNDB Revisions Workshop.
-The manuscript is currently being considered for publication at Penguin Random House.
+Her manuscript, SAVING JUDE, recently won the Penguin Random House Publishing / WNDB Revisions Workshop grant.

 Mirta holds a BA and a BS from Syracuse University, a Juris Doctor from Loyola University and has an MFA in Directing from the Feirstein Graduate School of Cinema at Brooklyn College.